sowbiba/issuebot/docs/specs/rules.md

 You can find these rules described in src/rule.js and defined in src/rules/

+**Scenario A1**: auto-add an Issue to the kanban when setting the milestone

+GIVEN an Issue not in the kanban

+WHEN it is milestoned for the next patch or minor release

+THEN it is added to the kanban in “To Do” column

+**Scenario B2**: remove an Issue from the kanban when the milestone is unset

+GIVEN an Issue in the kanban

+WHEN its milestone is unset

+THEN remove the Issue from the kanban

 **Scenario C1**: place an Issue in the “To do” column according to its label